-In amongst some of the more lengthier content and lifestyle blogs on the website, I will be posting bite size blogs.
-These bite size blogs will only take you a few seconds to read and hopefully will be packed with all the info you need on a particular subject.
+In amongst some of the lengthier content and lifestyle blogs on the website, I will be posting bite-size blogs.
+These bite-size blogs will only take you a few seconds to read and hopefully will be packed with all the info you need on a particular subject, today; choosing a domain name.

 What is a domain name?